aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/finding_contours/finding_contours.md

     var neighbors = getEdgeNeighbors(current, imgData, threshold, traversed);

     for (var i = 0; i < neighbors.length; i++) {
-        /** recursively get the other edges connected * group = group.concat(_traverseEdge(neighbors[i], imgData, threshold, traversed.concat(group)));
+        /** recursively get the other edges connected */ group = group.concat(_traverseEdge(neighbors[i], imgData, threshold, traversed.concat(group)));
     }

-    return group; //if the pixel group is not above max length, it will return the pixels included in that small pixel group }
+    /** if the pixel group is not above max length, it will return the pixels included in that small pixel group */ return group;
+}

 function hysteresis(canvas) {